Relationships¶

 registry = models

-model defines a saffier.ForeignKey
+Profile model defines a saffier.ForeignKey to the User with on_delete=saffier.CASCADE which

-is deleted from the database, all associated Profile
+means that whenever a User is deleted from the database, all associated Profile instances will

 also be removed.